 Why is my application slow?

-Poor performance has a real financial impact as well – a recent study shows that web conversion rates drop by an average of 4.4% with each additional second of load time.
+One of the most common issues with applications is poor performance.
+Poor performance has a real financial impact: research shows that web conversion rates drop by an average of 4.4% with each additional second of load time.

 Are all requests slow or just some of them?
 Who is affected?